tushar-c/tushar-c.github.io/_posts/2018-7-15-Going-Further-:-Classification-with-Logistic-Regression.md

 $$\nabla E(w) = \sum_{n=1}^N (y_n - t_n)x_n$$

+This is the function we have to minimize

 ## Solving The Problem

-This is the function we have to minimize.
 Now, see that our function $$f$$ is no longer a *linear function*, but a *non-linear function*, given by the *logistic sigmoid*.
 The surface of the error function is now like a landscape, with many mountains (local maxima) and valleys (local minima).
 So, simply setting the above equation to zero won't give us our answer, we need another approach.

 ![surface]({{site.baseurl}}/images/convex.png)